A non-profit working towards global equality in newborn jaundice care.

 Every year, approximately 1.1 million newborns, mostly in low-resource settings, develop severe hyperbilirubinemia due to the lack of accessible jaundice screening solutions 3,4.

-When jaundice is left undetected and untreated, it can cause
+When jaundice is left undetected and untreated, it can cause significant and irreversible health complications including:

 Acute Bilirubin Encephalopathy (ABE):